lmullen/omeka_client/README.md

     puts items[0]['url']
     # => http://localhost/omeka/api/items/1

-If you want more flexibility, you can use the higher level methods.
+If you want more flexibility, you can use the lower-level methods.

     client.get('collections', 1)